thilak-tp/nse-tbt-feed-ai-trading/README.md

 - Logging is of multiple levels: INFO,DEBUG, WARNING, ERROR

 Config Parsing: Key value type config file
-- Config parser class which takens config file and populates an unordered map with the key and value pairs which are then accessed there and when required.
+- Config parser class which takes config file and populates an unordered map with the key and value pairs which are then accessed there and when required.

 Scripts: Application dependant BASH scripts
 - set_env.sh  - Sets the environment variables as well as navigation aliases for easy navigtion through the application directories